What Strategic Marketing Leadership Actually Delivers

 The Company

-Mid-market B2B SaaS company, $4.2M ARR, selling project management software to enterprise teams.
+Mid-market B2B SaaS company, $4.4M ARR, selling project management software to enterprise and upper-mid-market teams in the construction and professional services verticals.

 The Situation